 And the challenge for us today, is whether we will be wise men and women.

-I believe that wise men still seek him.
-Wise men still serve him and wise men still worship him impact on many people.
+I believe that wise men still seek Him, wise men still serve Him and wise men still worship Him.

 PEACE on Earth?

-Orthodox Judaism up until today bases its theory that Messiah has not arrived yet on the lack of peace in the world, which stands in contrary to what they perceive to be the ultimate sign of his coming described in
+Orthodox Judaism, up until today, bases its theory that Messiah has not arrived yet on the lack of peace in the world, which stands in contradiction to what they perceive to be the ultimate sign of His coming described in Isaiah 2:2-5:

 Now it shall come to pass in the latter days